waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

  * --db-dir: actual overpass database directory.

-You start "dispatcher" as the "overpass" user giving it your database directory and how that database was initialed, using "&" in the end to run in the background:
+You start "dispatcher" as the "overpass" user giving it your database directory and how that database was initialed, using "&" in the end to make run in the background:

 ```
  overpass@yafa:/mnt/nvme4/source$ dispatcher --osm-base --db-dir=/var/lib/overpass/database --meta &
 ```

-With dispatcher running in background, --db-dir option for "osm3s_query" program is not needed.
+With dispatcher running in the background, --db-dir option for "osm3s_query" program is not needed.
-You can run the "example" query - mentioned above - without providing the database directory argument as follows (assuming "example" file is in your curent directory):
+You can run the "test-first.op" query example - mentioned above - without providing the database directory argument as follows (assuming "example" file is in your curent directory):
 ```
-    $ osm3s_query < example
+    $ osm3s_query < test-first.op
 ```

 To stop the dispatcher daemon, as the overpass user run: